otsosaarinen/otsosaarinen/README.md

 **About me**

 I'm a recently graduated ICT engineer from Turku UAS, passionate about technology and motivated to start my career in IT.
+I'm very interested at web development & health technology.

 ### Skills
 **Frontend**\